Security-Onion-Solutions/securityonion-docs/jq.rst

 Usage
 -----

-If you have `<Bro>`_ configured to write logs in JSON format and you want to parse those logs from the command line, then you can use ``jq``.
+If you have `<Zeek>`_ configured to write logs in JSON format and you want to parse those logs from the command line, then you can use ``jq``.
 Here's a basic example:

 ::